Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "You want *us* to go down there?"

 Breakfast was kind of a weird tradition, as far as Dora was concerned.
 It made sense for creatures that needed to eat as much as Humans and Ten’Gewek, but it was too much for her.
 One meal a day was all a Robalin needed.
-Allegedly, breakfast food was superior to all others, but…
+Allegedly, breakfast food was superior to all others, but...

 Well, you probably had to be a carnivore to think so.
 The sizzle of bacon, even though it was just the same as frying onions or whatever, was somehow *much* more uncomfortable to hear just for knowing it was a living animal’s *flesh* being seared in the pan.
 And as for eggs? *Horf.*

-Cinnamon rolls, though…cinnamon rolls were *dangerous.* Much could be forgiven for cinnamon rolls.
+Cinnamon rolls, though... cinnamon rolls were *dangerous.* Much could be forgiven for cinnamon rolls.

 Besides, there was news, and a briefing.
-Urgug had been up all night watching the local media from the planet below, and his resulting request was…interesting.
+Urgug had been up all night watching the local media from the planet below, and his resulting request was... interesting.

 "I see no other way to learn more.
 Though the unencrypted transmissions have been edifying.
 What I have already gleaned indicates an extreme culture of hostility toward deathworlders."